 SAS provides the utility procedures CPORT and CIMPORT to allow you to transfer catalog content across different operating environments, and you can certainly take that approach for this scenario.

-If you have a mixed environment on your team where some people have 32-bit SAS and others have 64-bit SAS, it might be easier to decompose the format definitions down to data sets (by using PROC FORMAT and the CTLOUT option).
-You can then easily recreate the formats "on the fly" by using PROC FORMAT and the CTLIN option.
+If you have a mixed environment on your team where some people have 32-bit SAS and others have 64-bit SAS, it might be easier to decompose the format definitions down to data sets (by using PROC FORMAT and the CNTLOUT option).
+You can then easily recreate the formats "on the fly" by using PROC FORMAT and the CNTLIN option.

 This works well because SAS data sets are compatible between the 32-bit and 64-bit versions of SAS...mostly.
 That brings us to the last "gotcha".